- 100% purity is impossible in the production of food, feed and seed. Agricultural commodities inevitably become inter-mixed to a small extent.

-- the implementation of rigorous Good Agricultural Practices (GAP) for the cultivation of GM plants
+- the implementation of rigorous good agricultural practices (GAP) for the cultivation of GM plants.

-- the implementation of Good Manufacturing Practices (GMP) throughout the agri-food chain for products that are authorized in the country of production but not [yet] in an importing country
+- the implementation of good manufacturing practices (GMP) throughout the agri-food chain for products that are authorized in the country of production but not [yet] in an importing country.

-In addition, it is the policy and accepted best practice of the developers of GM plant varieties to seek authorizations in countries which import significant amounts of the crop in which a GM product has been introduced.
+In addition, it is the policy and accepted best practice of the developers of GM plant varieties to seek authorizations in countries that import significant amounts of the crop in which a GM product has been introduced.
 The fact that authorizations are granted over different timescales is due to differences in the operation of different countries’ regulatory systems.

 International Guidance and/or Practices to Address LLP is Essential

 Despite this, presence of unauthorized events will inevitably occur from time to time, and when this happens importing countries will want to ensure this is dealt with without compromising the safety or food security of their citizens.
 To do this, governments must be able to make enforcement decisions that recognize the realities of low level adventitious presence of GM material.
 We suggest that this can best be achieved by:

 - recognizing the situations where a product has already been authorized in the country of origin, and accepting the risk assessment information that already exists, or

 - building on existing, globally-recognized, science-based principles and guidelines for food/feed safety assessment that have been developed in order to harmonize procedures internationally.